tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, small elements of these magnets are able to hinder the diagnostic process when they are in the body.
+• Health risk associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.

 Be Cautious with Neodymium Magnets